RenderKit/embree/doc/src/compilation.md

 Under Linux, code generated with JIT compilation is not functioning at the moment, thus AOT compilation for the DG2 device has to get enabled as a workaround using the "EMBREE_DPCPP_AOT_DEVICES=dg2" cmake setting.

-To run the SYCL code, but also for AOT compilation, you need to install the KMD and UMD drivers of your Intel Xe HPG/HPC GPUs for one of the supported Linux distributions:

-  - Ubuntu 20.04
-  - SLES 15SP3
-  - RHEL 8.5

-Latest drivers can get found on [intel.com/sdp](https://intel.com/sdp) searching for the latest `Xe HPC Family Driver FW and Tools` package.
-Follow the driver installation instructions.
+For AOT compilation to work you have to install the [Linux HPG/HPC Driver Installation] section.

 Now you can compile the Embree code: